LIFE HACKS INSPIRED LIVING No free lunches for me CHARLES ASSISI

 For that one reason alone, my guess is free software will always remain on the fringes of

-all that it stood for.
-My interest was stoked after I first heard Richard Stallman talk at
+and all that it stood for.
+My interest was stoked after I first heard Richard Stallman

-the Tata Institute of Fundamental Research (TIFR).
-His contention was a simple one.
-If
+talk at the Tata Institute of Fundamental Research (TIFR).
+His contention was a simple

-something goes wrong with your car, you take it to a mechanic.
-He opens the hood, peers
+one.
+If something goes wrong with your car, you take it to a mechanic.
+He opens the hood,

-under it, figures out whats wrong with it and doesnt waste much time fixing the car.
+peers under it, figures out whats wrong with it and doesnt waste much time fixing the

+car.
 With software, things dont work that way.
-If something goes wrong with an application,
+If something goes wrong with an

-software companies dont let you look at the lines of code that have gone into building
+application, software companies dont let you look at the lines of code that have gone

-it.
+into building it.
 This means you cant figure out where the bugs are to re-write the code.
-So you just

 Would you buy a car if you couldnt open the hood?
 Stallman thundered.
 Nooooo, I